Overview of Peru's Dairy Industry

 Dairy Cattle and Milk Production

-The backbone of Peru's dairy industry comprises roughly 2 million dairy cattle, contributing to an annual milk production of about 2.2 billion liters.
-This herd size is steadily increasing, showcasing the sector's potential for further growth.
+The backbone of Peru's dairy sector comprises approximately 2 million dairy cattle, producing around 2.2 billion liters of milk annually.
+This growing herd size underscores the sector's potential for continued development.

 Milk Processing and Cheese Production

-Of the total milk produced, approximately 1.8 billion liters are processed each year.
-Cheese production is also on an upward trajectory, with Peru producing around 150,000 tons annually.
-The growing domestic demand and export opportunities, notably to the U.S., are key drivers of this growth.
+Approximately 1.8 billion liters of milk are processed each year in Peru.
+Cheese production is on an upward trajectory, with the country producing about 150,000 tons annually.
+Both domestic demand and export opportunities, particularly to the U.S., are significant growth drivers.

 Milk Powder and Whey Production

-Peru's dairy industry also includes the production of 100,000 tons of milk powder annually, complemented by a burgeoning whey production sector that serves both domestic and international markets.
+The production of milk powder in Peru stands at 100,000 tons annually, supported by a burgeoning whey production sector catering to both domestic and international markets.

 Key Dairy Companies and Farms

-Prominent companies like Gloria S.A., Laive S.A., and Nestlé Peru play critical roles in processing and distributing dairy products within Peru and abroad.
-A significant number of small and medium-sized farms contribute to the country's milk production, highlighting the diverse nature of Peru's dairy industry.
+Leading companies like Gloria S.A., Laive S.A., and Nestlé Peru play pivotal roles in processing and distributing dairy products within Peru and internationally.
+Numerous small and medium-sized farms also contribute to the country's diverse milk production landscape.

 Exports and Imports

-Peru's dairy exports are on the rise, with cheese exports particularly increasing to South American countries and the U.S. Annually, Peru exports around 80,000 tons of dairy products and imports approximately 60,000 tons, mainly to satisfy domestic demand for specialty cheeses.
+Peru's dairy exports are on the rise, with around 80,000 tons of dairy products exported annually.
+Imports, primarily to meet the domestic demand for specialty cheeses, are approximately 60,000 tons per year.

 Significant Market Events

-The demand for U.S. cheese in South America has surged by 60%, with Peru being a major contributor to this trend.
-This increase is driven by the expanding middle class and changing dietary preferences, supported by favorable trade agreements.
+The demand for U.S. cheese in South America has surged by 60%, with Peru playing a significant role in this trend.
+This increase is supported by the expanding middle class and changing dietary preferences, facilitated by favorable trade agreements.

 Innovation and Future Prospects

-Peru's dairy industry is poised for future growth, supported by investments in technology and sustainability.
-Notable collaborations, such as Gloria Group's partnership with Prolesur, signify ongoing expansion.
-However, marketing practices, such as Leche Gloria's labeling of yogurt as "Greek" without it being produced in Greece, have raised concerns.
+Peru's dairy industry is poised for further growth, driven by investments in technology and sustainability.
+Notable collaborations, such as Gloria Group's partnership with Prolesur, indicate ongoing expansion.
+However, some marketing practices, like Leche Gloria's labeling of yogurt as "Greek," have raised concerns.

 Performance of Leche Gloria S.A.